 If you're reading this article, you've probably already heard of Mystic, Connecticut.
 This tiny town in the southeast corner of Connecticut has worked up quite a big name for itself across social media platforms for being the most charming little piece of the state.
 That's why when we found ourselves on vacation about an hour south of Mystic, we decided to take a day trip up the coast to see what all the hype was about.
 And well, the hype was right!

 Mystic ended up being the highlight of our entire trip through CT, and yet I couldn't help but notice all the Mystic blog posts I saved across Pinterest mentioned the same top things to do in town.
 Why does everyone highlight the same activities when they have so much more to offer?
 In case you're new here, my husband Eric and I aren't exactly the "top 10" type of travelers.
 We love to forge our own path and find more unique ways to experience the places we travel.
 We took on Mystic with this same lens and since then, I rounded up a list of places and experiences that you might have otherwise missed in Mystic.
 Here's our take on some of the classics, plus some fun extras to add to your list!
 Happy adventuring!
+(PS - scroll to the bottom to see our Mystic Vlog to see this town live in action!)

 Why so Mystical?